HaxxonHax/the-inn/README.md

 # Setup

 Before creating the macros and tiles, install and enable the required modules (see Requirements).
-Create the following Macros, keeping Names as such (folder structure is optional, but helps to keep organized):
+The following macros can be pulled in from the compendium in the `packs` directory.
+You can also manually create them from the folders in this repo, keeping Names as such (folder structure is optional, but helps to keep organized):

 - The Inn (Folder)
   - character (Folder)